 - Seek reasonable and necessary medical care; and

-- Consult with a lawyer who has handled cases similar to yours.
+- Consult with a personal injury lawyer who has handled cases similar to yours.

 You have the right to trust that the medication prescribed to you is the medication you will receive.
 Nonetheless, having seen the consequences of pharmacy blunders, I always check to make sure the label and description match the pills inside the bottle.
-Columbia is home to a number of well trained pharmacists, but the systemic failures found in the corporate pharmaceutical model are leading to more and more needless injuries, hospitalizations, and deaths.
+Columbia, SC is home to a number of well-trained pharmacists, but the systemic failures found in the corporate pharmaceutical model are leading to more and more needless injuries, hospitalizations, and deaths.

 Rather than fighting a national pharmacy or its insurance carrier by yourself, allow me to help seek justice on your behalf.
-My office is located in the heart of South Carolina, allowing me to handle prescription misfill cases in the Midlands and across our state.
-To schedule a free consultation, call me at 803-790-2800.
+My offices are located in the heart of South Carolina, allowing me to handle prescription error cases in the Midlands and across our state.
+To schedule a free consultation, call me at 803-790-2800 (Columbia, SC) / 843-427-2800 (Myrtle Beach, SC), or start a live chat 24/7 with a real, live person to arrange a free and confidential consultation.